St Dunstan's House

 In St Dunstan’s we prepare students to lead independent and fulfilling lives, and to act with integrity and initiative.
 The aim is to encourage students to work together to foster an environment in which each individual is confident of being valued and respected.
 Students are encouraged to take on levels of responsibility.
 They are supported as they develop their leadership skills, and as a result are able to achieve their potential.

-The weekend provides opportunities for students to make use of school facilities such as the Ceramics and Art Departments, Library and the Music Department to help with their A Level studies.
+The weekend provides opportunities for students to make use of School facilities such as the Ceramics and Art Departments, Library, and the Music Department, to help with their A Level studies.
 In addition, the girls can cook independently, making cakes and preparing dinner for their peers if they wish.
 Most planned activities are optional and students can decide whether to visit friends or go out for the day.
 Sundays mornings revolve around Mass followed by a formal Sunday roast lunch.
-Most girls choose to study on Sunday afternoons, socialise with their friends and walking into the village.
-They also enjoy baking for their tutor groups, birthdays and for charity days.
+Most girls choose to study on Sunday afternoons, socialising with their friends and walking into the village.
+They also enjoy baking for their tutor groups, birthdays, and for charity days.

 "St Dunstan’s Boarding House is an oasis of happiness and relaxation for Year 12 and 13 boarders amid their busy lives at School."